PacktPublishing/Getting-Started-with-V-Programming/README.md

 - 8 Structs
 - 9 Modules
 - 10 Concurrency
-- 11 Channels: An advanced concurrency pattern
+- 11 Channels - An advanced concurrency pattern
 - 12 Testing
 - 13 Introduction to JSON and ORM
 - 14 Building a Microservice